circlesandlines/KibotoBotSDK/README.md

 Create a competitive bot to be used in games that support Kiboto

 ## Status
 The Kiboto Bot SDK is currently in a pre-release state.
-Stay tuned to get installation instructions environment setup usage documentation
+Stay tuned to get installation instructions, environment setup, and tutorials

 ## TODO for 1.0 release
 - [x] search for session based on config